nationalarchives/tdr-transfer-frontend/README.md

 ### Running unit tests

-We have two types of unit tests: Spec tests for our Scala code, which are located within the `test > controllers` and `test > services` directories and Jest tests (for our Typescript code) which are located in the `npm > test` directory
+We have two types of unit tests: Spec tests for our Scala code, which are located within the `test` directory and Jest tests (for our Typescript code) which are located in the `npm > test` directory

 #### Running Spec tests
 IntelliJ